Finnish

 A. Muhonen, MA, PhD

-Given by the Department of Slavic Languages and Literatures
+Given by the Department of Slavic and East European Languages and Cultures

 Introduction